pechorin/pbr.sh/README.md

 - mysql in docker
 - postgresql on host

-## Notifications & reporting & loggin
+## Notifications & reporting & logging
 - notify to telegran if configured (can be ommited)
 - host logs stored in ./pbr_log.txt
 - [ ] via email

-## TODO

 ### maybe V0.2:
 - multiple backup repositories for each target
 - ability to provie custom uid/guid for backup containers?
 - configurable callbacks functions
 - option to disable root login after setup
-- configurable provise subscript
 - ability to backup host folders to sepate repo? (and strictly without docker?)

 ## Idea and concept